Breword/tmux/Getting-Started.md

 #### Key bindings

-tmux key bindings are changed using the `bind-key` and `unbind-key` command.
+tmux key bindings are changed using the `bind-key` and `unbind-key` commands.
 Key bindings in tmux appear in key tables - there are two default key tables:

 * The `root` table contains key bindings for keys pressed without the prefix key.